 Qualitative studies based on interviews with community college students indicate that many students struggle to successfully navigate the system of higher education institutions.
 Students at community colleges face complex decisions and systems with limited guidance.
 A comprehensive report finds that students at larger institutions have worse outcomes.
 The authors speculate that larger institutions might be less structured and harder to successfully navigate.

-Comprehensive student service programs improve outcomes for community college students.
+Comprehensive student service programs improve outcomes for community college students

 A growing body of evidence from a variety of programs shows that personalized student support programs lead to improved student outcomes.
 In a recent study, we highlight five such programs: Accelerated Study in Associate Programs (ASAP), Stay the Course, Inside Track, One Million Degrees, and Project Quest.
 Each of these programs has been evaluated through a randomized controlled trial (RCT).
-Table 1 provides some key details about these programs.
+Table 1 provides some key details about the evaluated versions of these programs.

 A central feature of these five distinct programs is comprehensive support provided to the students by an advisor, mentor, or case manager.
 Though the terminology differs across programs, the intent of this service is similar.
 The case manager (or coach or navigator) works closely with the student to assess the unique challenges they face, identify appropriate goals and a plan to achieve them, drive accountability to follow through on the plan, and offer personalized guidance when obstacles arise.
 In addition, all of these programs are designed to provide services to students for an extended period of time, often lasting multiple years.
 Some of these programs also provide students with academic supports such as tutoring and advising, as well as financial assistance to cover fees, transportation, or emergencies.